 For young children and their families; children under 3 must be accompanied by an adult.
 Fun-filled stories, songs, rhymes and puppets.
 Drop-in; space is limited.
 Admission is on a first-come, first-served basis.
 Located at the Juan de Fuca Library, 1759 Island Hwy.
 West Shore Recreation Centre Complex.

-Sooke Family Resource Society offers the following groups in the Sooke/West Shore communities: Parent and Tot Drop-In, Parent Discussion Group and Family Support Group.
-See calendar for drop-in schedule
+Sooke Family Resource Society offers the following groups in the Sooke/West Shore communities: Parent and Tot Playgroup, Parent Discussion Group and Family Support Group.
+See calendar for schedule.
+Registration is required.

 School District 62 offers StrongStart drop-in programs for children 0 to 5 and their caregivers.
 Programs are offered at Beecher Bay, Colwood Elementary School, Hans Helgesen Elementary, John Muir Elementary School, Ruth King Elementary School, Millstream Elementary School, Port Renfrew Elementary, and Willway Elementary School Please note that School District 62 Strong Start drop-in programs are closed over the summer.